OpenLithic/style-guide/README.md

 ## Preface
 This is not a catch-all document.
 C++ is a complex beast, and certain use cases require bending the rules a bit.
 However, unless you are writing code for extremely low level systems with very limited resources (in which case you should probably be using C anyway), or you really have to squeeze out every last drop of performance from the CPU for your application, most of this document should hold true.
 Even in those cases, a lot of it is probably decent advice anyway.

+I mentioned the [CppCoreGuidelines](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md) previously.
+You can consider this document a child of that one.
+If I don't address something specifically, whatever it says there is probably a good rule of thumb.
+Some things may be repeated here because I think they are important and worth emphasizing.
+Others may contradict and override what is written there.
+If that happens, I will do my best to explain the justification for the discrepancy.

 ## General Rules
 1. **Use C++11** - It's supported pretty much everywhere.
 It is not unreasonable to ask someone to upgrade to a system that supports this version of the standard if they don't have it.